This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - Myofascial release

 Sometimes, young children and even parents may get scared of a few things in a chiropractor’s office.
 For instance, when a chiropractor is in the process of making an adjustment, you’ll likely hear a popping sound.
-This does not mean that any bones are broken.
-It simply means the chiropractor released gas from fluids surrounding the joints.

 Your child may experience mild discomfort, but typically, visiting a chiropractor shouldn’t be painful.
 If your child cries (due to pain) or complains the procedures are too painful, do not hesitate to discuss it with the chiropractor, and if needed, seek out a different one.